 Jordan's Principle.
 Our intent is to share information we have gathered on and off-reserve to contribute to the Caring Societies' efforts to enhance the accessibility and effectiveness of Jordan's Principle for AMC member First Nations.

-AMC member First Nations have raised concerns with the AMC Jordan's Principle Implementation Team a.
-ISC's practice of having First Nations and First Nations service coordinators accept and fund Jordan's
+AMC member First Nations have raised concerns with the AMC Jordan's Principle Implementation Team settings.